nelauria/stonk-predict/README.md

-# bitcoin
+# disney stonks
-Learning linear regression machine learning by predicting bitcoin prices
+Learning linear regression machine learning by modeling Disney stock growth in relation to the company's theatrical releases